SamuelDaigle/Unreal-Cheat-Sheet/Multiplayer/Network Optimization.md

 Iris Plugin : https://dev.epicgames.com/documentation/en-us/unreal-engine/iris-replication-system-in-unreal-engine

 ## Data compression
-Using `UE::Net::SerializeQuantizedVector`, or a quantized vector struct is essential to reduce network bandwidth by compressing data.
+Using `UE::Net::SerializeQuantizedVector`, or a quantized vector struct like `FVector_NetQuantize10`, is essential to reduce network bandwidth by compressing data.

 Use FArchive during serialization to compress and decompress various data types and messaging to prepare for replication.